ZeroCM/zcm/docs/building.md

    package because of the debian renaming of the "node" executable to "nodejs" will cause build problems.

-All of the optional dependencies can be enabled or disabled at build-time by using `./waf configure`.
-By default, *configure* will attempt to find and enable as many dependencies as possible.
-If you wish to disallow a particular feature, you can disable it.
+All of the optional dependencies must be enabled at build-time by using `./waf configure`.
+By default, *configure* will not attempt to enable any dependencies.
+If you wish to enable a particular feature, you can enable it with a `--use` flag in the `./waf configure` step.

 ## Building

 Building is very similar to the GNU Autotools style, but recast in a Waf light:

+    ./waf configure
+    ./waf build
-    ./waf configure && ./waf build && sudo ./waf install
+    sudo ./waf install

 The command above will build the minimal ZCM possible with almost no features enabled.
 For beginners, we suggest building ZCM with all features enabled so tutorials and intros will work flawlessly.
 For all features:

+    ./waf configure --use-all
+    ./waf build
-    ./waf configure --use-all && ./waf build && sudo ./waf install
+    sudo ./waf install

 Unless you're lucky, the above command will probably fail due to a missing *Optional* dependency (as listed above).
 For Ubuntu users, we have provided a dependency installation